mhvuze/Elite/README.md

 # Elite

 This is a hacky workaround for mapping the Elite Controller paddles to keys.
 This should help when using tools like Auto Hotkey or simply avoiding the "quick save reach".
-To read about saqneos experience creating the app, [visit his blog](http://shawnquereshi.com/2016/02/binding-the-elite-controller-paddles-to-the-keyboard/).
+To read about saqneo's - the original author - experience creating the app, [visit his blog](http://shawnquereshi.com/2016/02/binding-the-elite-controller-paddles-to-the-keyboard/).

-Since I ran into a bunch of issues during deployment (Exitcode, appx not building etc), I decided to push my minor changes and instructions to this fork.
-Maybe somebody will find it useful.

-Thanks to added modifier support this also works for Shadowplay etc. now :)
+helifax simplified the deployment process and added support for [Windows 10 Anniversary Update building](https://github.com/helifax/Elite-Enhanced/commit/f22f51abc60b0f1d67b8f8048d1aa1343a193760) but I ran into some issues using his fork so I merged the necessary changes here and built on top of that.

 ### Changes to original
-* Deployment script splitted due to .NET-sided issues
+* Builds and works on Windows 10 Anniversary Update
-* Support for modifier keys (hardcoded right now; TODO: Add UI buttons)
+* Includes support for modifier / second keys (very useful for Shadowplay etc.)
-* Configuration file with auto-save and auto-load (only writing right now; TODO: Fixup)
+* Writes and reads a configuration file for extra comfort
+* Loads last saved configuration at launch
+* Updated look of UI and icons to the Xbox Elite vibe
-* Host now starts minimized to tray (TODO: Add to PowerShell script)
+* Service Host starts minimized

+### Installation for end users
+* Make sure you have the latst version of the Xbox Device app installed from the Windows Store
+* Download and unpack the [latest release](https://github.com/mhvuze/Elite/releases) of this utility
+* Run AddListenerURI.ps1 with PowerShell (confirm all relevant prompts you might run into)
+* Run Add-AppDevPackage.ps1 found in the EliteUI folder (confirm all relevant prompts you might run into)

+### Usage
+* Run ElitePaddlesServiceHost.exe
+* Run ElitePaddles app
+* Configure buttons to your liking and save the config so it loads up automatically at launch
+* Enjoy

-### Prerequisites
+### Usage Notes
+* Paddle configs of the Xbox Device App will overwrite EliteUI settings
-* Xbox Elite Controller
+* Multiple Xbox One Elite Controllers are not supported

+### Building Prerequisites
 * Xbox Accessories App
 * Microsoft Build Tools (or VS2015)
 * Nuget Command Line tool (or VS2015)
 * Windows 10 SDK for certificate creation tools (or VS2015)

 ### Deployment Steps
-1. Download and extract the package
+1. Clone the repo
 2. Download the nuget command-line utility (https://docs.nuget.org/consume/installing-nuget)
 3. Run nuget restore, targetting Elite.sln (e.g. "nuget.exe restore Elite.sln")
-4. Run Install-ElitePaddles-1.ps1 from the directory where it is packaged, alongside Elite.sln
+4. Run Generate_Certificate.bat (if you are asked for a password, it's 'passWD')
-5. Open the solution in Visual Studio, select your platform and rebuild everything
+5. Open the solution in Visual Studio
+6. Edit Package.appxmanifest and point to the certificate
+7. Rebuild project for your target platform
-6. Right click on EliteUI project, Store -> Create App Package
+8. Right click on EliteUI project, Store -> Create App Package
-7. "No" to Windows Store upload, select \Elite\EliteUi\Out\EliteUi\AppPackages\ as output directory, don't generate app bundle and select your platform package
+9. "No" to Windows Store upload and generate app bundle
-8. Create the appx, then run Install-ElitePaddles-2.ps1

-I splitted the original Install-ElitePaddles.ps1 script in two parts.
-In summary, they will perform the following tasks:

-1. Modify the dependencies of the Elite.csproj file to point to the directory of the XboxDevices app
-2. ACL the URL http://+:8642/EliteService to the active user so ElitePaddlesServiceHost can listen on it
-3. Generate a certificate to sign the appx package.
-The user will be prompted for passwords to create the certs, and then again to use them
-4. Add the certificate to the root store and sign the appx package.
-5. Deploy the ElitePaddles appx package.
-6. Enable loopback on the ElitePaddles app

-### Running the Application

-After deploying the app, do the following:

-1. Start ElitePaddlesServiceHost.exe from the ElitePaddlesServiceHost\Out\ directory
-2. Start ElitePaddles app

-### Known or Potential Issues
+10. Run Add-AppDevPackage.ps1 to install

+### Planned features and known issues
+* Feature: Service Host Autostart
+* Feature: Trigger Vibration from helifax fork
 * Multiple gamepads unsupported
-* Large number of dependencies in deployment script
-* Fiddling with deployment script may be required for some users as it was only lightly tested
-* No autostart for the service host application
 * Some keys cannot be mapped by the app because they select the buttons instead (e.g. Enter and gamepad "A")
 * Poor error handling/diagnostic ability, for instance when service is not running
 * VS bug: Will throw exitcode -1073740791 during EliteUi compilation if using German language, switching to English fixes this (MS is aware, might be fixed soon-ish).
 Download ENU pack from [here](https://www.microsoft.com/en-US/download/details.aspx?id=48157)

-App icons based on [icon](http://www.flaticon.com/free-icon/xbox-one-wireless-control_37649) by Freepik.